 That’s all for today.
 We have tried showing how you can use the WORKDAY function to find the workdays.
 You can use the function from very basic operations to advanced situations, nesting with other functions.
 Hope you will find this helpful.

 Feel free to comment if anything seems difficult to understand.
-Let us know any of your WORKDAY function-related scenarios where you have stuck, we are ready to help.
+Let us know any of your WORKDAY function-related scenarios where you are stuck, we are ready to help.